tombye/conference_notes/web_we_want_sept_2014/web_we_want.md

 She also noted her ICT classes in Qatar were over 90% women but when she talked to the students she found this was mainly because they had less access to good funding.
 The men all studied courses abroad which were thought to be better.

-In India families of the women studying ICT often think this will lead to them marrying a male programmer which, in their eyes is good.
+In India families of the women studying ICT often think this will lead to them marrying a male programmer which in their eyes is good.

 ## Martha Lane Fox CBE

 Martha Lane Fox pointed out the effect it has on female business people that the world of finance is mainly male.
-She recalled a meeting with a Venture Capitalist (VC) where she was asked the risk to the business they were asking for funding for (lastminute.com) on her getting pregnant.
+She recalled a meeting with a Venture Capitalist (VC) where she was asked the risk of her getting pregnant on the business they were asking for funding for (lastminute.com).
 The fact that this was possible and considered a normal part of a business meeting was testament to the fact of how the language of finance is a male one.

 She also recalled another meeting with a VC where she, as the chairperson of a business, had to repeat to the VC that her colleague was the person who organised the main dealings of their business because he couldn't believe a woman could do this.